Frequently Asked Questions for Housing Benefit and Council Tax Reduction

 If you are having difficulty paying your rent, and or, Council Tax, you may be able to claim extra help.
 This is called a Discretionary Housing Payment (DHP).

-The Council’s Housing Options Team (telephone 01908 253481) will be able to give you advice on finding another property.
-If you are having difficulty moving they may be able to help you with a deposit bond to secure new accommodation or if you are receiving Housing Benefit recommend a Discretionary Housing Payment for a deposit, removal cost or rent in advance.
+The Council’s Homeless Prevention Team will be able to give you advice on finding another property.
+If you are having difficulty moving they may be able to help you with a deposit bond to secure new accommodation or if you are receiving Housing Benefit or getting help with your rent through Universal Credit, recommend a Discretionary Housing Payment for a deposit, removal cost or rent in advance.

 Hard copy forms are available from our main offices.
 If you wish to receive a copy by post please telephone 01908 691691.

-If you have been overpaid Housing Benefit or Council Tax Benefit we will normally want that money repaid.
+If you have been overpaid Housing Benefit or a Council Tax Reduction we will normally want that money repaid.
 We will write about the overpayment telling you:

 - The reason for the overpayment